 Former German Protestant church head Margot Käßmann said she rejected claims by various groups propagating anti-foreigner sentiment that they were defending the so-called Christian Occident (Western world).

 Refugees were welcome.
 Christians, Jews and Muslims could live in peace, she said.

 Right-wing and populist groups had in advance registered 5,000 participants for their march near government offices under the slogan "Merkel must go."
 But, only a thousand turned up, said police.
 A similar rally in March drew 3,000.

 Chancellor Merkel, in her weekly video address, defended German media and rejected the right's usage of the derogatory word "Lügenpresse," (lying media).

-Since 2014, it has often been directed at reporters and photographers from print and broadcast media by supporters of an upstart anti-Islam party and a parallel movement -Alternative for Germany
+Since 2014, it has often been directed at reporters and photographers from print and broadcast media by supporters of an upstart anti-Islam party and a parallel movement - Alternative for Germany (AfD) and Pegida.